-2.4 Prior to the coronavirus outbreak LHA rates had been frozen for four years and had failed to keep pace with local rents in the three years before that.
+2.5 Prior to the coronavirus outbreak LHA rates had been frozen for four years and had failed to keep pace with local rents in the three years before that.
 Our research showed that, as a result, immediately prior to their restoration UC/HB claimants only had access 30 per cent homes in around one in every 20 local housing markets.
 Our earlier research also showed how rapidly the real value of LHA rates can decline, and how difficult it becomes to later restore them once the uprating mechanism is decoupled from local rents.
 In 2013 in the first year after the link with local rents was broken, the real value of the LHA fell 30 per cent in around one in four local markets.
-We are concerned that from 2021 onwards LHA rates will once again be frozen, or at best be indexed by the Consumer Prices Index (CPI).
-When judged against the metric of preventing homelessness, CPI indexation is a very poor strategic choice because it moves funding away from housing markets that are under the most stress and redirects towards those that are under the least.
+We are concerned that from 2021 onwards LHA rates will once again be frozen.
+When judged against the metric of preventing homelessness, freezing LHA rates is a very poor strategic choice because it denies funding to precisely those housing markets that are under the most stress and and therefore where the risk of homelessness is greatest.
 The Office of National Statistics (ONS) index of private rental prices (at better measure for estimating the overall cost) was 1.4 per cent in the previous 12 months to July 2020 whereas the CPI figure for the same period was 1.0 per cent.